variousauthors/matching_game/NEXTSTEPS.md

     - as part of this, the camera must roll back down to the current position [x] implement save/load so that progress is not lost on restart [x] remove the title, menu, etc...
-[ ] maybe the background gets darker the deeper we go?
+[x] maybe the background gets darker the deeper we go?
 [ ] Sound effects and music
     - music should become more panic the more full rows there are above "ground level" stack higher?

 #### NICE TO HAVE

 [ ] it should be _almost_ "any key" to start
 [ ] make the camera movement sigmoidal
     - should it be constant time to complete?
+    - make it physicsy? ie it "falls" down and "pushes" up, as though climbing by an engine?
 [ ] vary the alpha of the shadow tiles randomly?
 Or maybe based on
     neighbour sample?
 So that there is something to look at in the background
     - or have them fade out completely...
-[ ] when we quit the game, transition to a "saving" state where a black screen with "saving" is drawn for 2 seconds [ ] the motes should shine through damages block hearts [ ] when coloured blocks break, the explosion should chain out
+[ ] when we quit the game, transition to a "saving" state where a black screen with "saving" is drawn for 2 seconds
+    - an actual state in the state machine that takes a fixed time, like one second
+[ ] the motes should shine through damaged block hearts [ ] when coloured blocks break, the explosion should chain out
     from the block that tripped it
 [ ] Adjust speed/game feel